 Tasks: Units of Work

 The basic elements of BPMN workflows are tasks, atomic units of work that are composed to create a meaningful result.
-Whenever a token reaches a task, the token stops and Zeebe notifies a registered task worker to perform work.
+Whenever a token reaches a task, the token stops and Zeebe creates a job and notifies a registered worker to perform work.
 When that handler signals completion, then the token continues on the outgoing sequence flow.

 Choosing the granularity of a task is up to the person modeling the workflow.
 For example, the activity of processing an order can be modeled as a single Process Order task, or as three individual tasks Collect Money, Fetch Items, Ship Parcel.
 If you use Zeebe to orchestrate microservices, one task can represent one microservice invocation.

-See the Tasks section on which types of gateways are currently supported and how to use them.
+See the Tasks section on which types of tasks are currently supported and how to use them.

 Gateways: Steering Flow